Pedestrian Accidents Attorney in Scranton

 What Should I Do Immediately After a Pedestrian Accident?

-After a pedestrian accident, call 911, get medical help, and report the incident.
-If possible, gather the driver’s information, take photos of the scene, and speak with witnesses.
-Avoid admitting fault and contact Rogan Law quickly to protect your rights.
+Call 911, get medical attention, and report the incident.
+If you’re able, collect the driver’s information, photograph the scene, and speak with any witnesses.
+Don’t admit fault.
+Contact Rogan Law as soon as possible to protect your rights.

 How Can a Lawyer Help With My Pedestrian Accident Case?

-A lawyer can handle insurance companies, investigate the accident, and fight for fair compensation covering medical costs, lost wages, and pain and suffering.
-At Rogan Law, we focus on building strong cases and protecting our clients throughout the legal process.
+We handle the insurance companies, investigate the accident, and fight for compensation based on the full impact of your injuries: medical costs, lost wages, and pain and suffering.
+At Rogan Law, we focus on building strong cases and protecting our clients at every stage of the process.

 How Long Do I Have to File a Pedestrian Accident Lawsuit in Pennsylvania?

-Generally, Pennsylvania law gives victims two years from the date of the accident to file a lawsuit.
-Delays in filing could limit your right to seek compensation, so acting promptly is crucial.
+Pennsylvania law generally gives victims two years from the date of the accident to file a lawsuit.
+Waiting too long can forfeit your right to seek compensation entirely, so it’s important to act promptly.

 What Compensation Can I Recover in a Pedestrian Accident Claim?